 The Watch – 8 x 1-hour series for BBC Studios / BBC America

-Lola is currently delivering over 650 shots as the VFX main vendor The Watch inspired by Sir Terry Pratchett’s Discworld novel.
+Lola delivered over 650 shots as the VFX main vendor The Watch inspired by Sir Terry Pratchett’s Discworld novel.

 The Watch is an 8 episode fantasy police procedural drama set in the fictional city of Ankh-Morpork, where crime has been legalised and features a world full of colourful characters, landscapes and creatures.